xtaran/dist-detect/README.md

 Includes (static) heuristics to also detect an [endlessh tarpit](https://old.reddit.com/r/netsec/comments/b4dwjl/endlessh_an_ssh_tarpit/).

+There are scripts which scan hosts themselves (IPv4 as well as IPv6) and there's a script which queries [Shodan.io](https://www.shodan.io/)'s API.
+(The latter requires a free account there and an API key stored in `~/.shodan/api_key` as the officialy Shodan Python library does.)

 Requirements
 ------------

-TL;DR: `apt install libclass-c3-perl libdpkg-perl libdpkg-parse-perl libfile-touch-perl libio-socket-inet6-perl libmojolicious-perl libmojo-sqlite-perl libnet-cidr-set-perl libnet-dns-perl libparams-validate-perl libtry-tiny-perl libyaml-perl`
+TL;DR: `apt install libclass-c3-perl libdpkg-perl libdpkg-parse-perl libfile-touch-perl libio-socket-inet6-perl libmojolicious-perl libmojo-sqlite-perl libnet-cidr-set-perl libnet-dns-perl libparams-validate-perl libtry-tiny-perl libyaml-perl libdata-validate-ip-perl`

 Dist-Detect is written in **Perl (5.14 or a higher 5.x version)** and